iwantmyname/blog/_posts/2014-04-12-next-week-is-the-biggest-yet-for-new-gtlds.md

 layout: post
 date: 2014-04-12 09:04:14 +1200
 author: Chris
-title: Next week is the biggest yet for new gTLDs
+title: Next week is the biggest yet for new domain extensions
 ---

 <!-- excerpt -->

 ![nice camera]({{ site.images_url }}/2014-04-12-camera.JPG)

-I generally don't like to overhype things, but the sheer volume of gTLDs coming out next week is a big deal.
+I generally don't like to overhype things, but the sheer volume of generic top-level domains (gTLDs) coming out next week is a big deal.
 Over the course of three days (April 15-17), 14 domain extensions will be going live, and a few of them are likely to be quite popular.

 Here's the full list: